Philippus/elastic4s/README.md

 * Uses Scala collections library over Java collections
 * Returns `Option` where the java methods would return null
 * Uses Scala `Duration`s instead of strings/longs for time values
-* Supports typeclasses for indexing, updating, and search backed by Jackson, Circe, Json4s and PlayJson implementations
+* Supports typeclasses for indexing, updating, and search backed by Jackson, Circe, Json4s, PlayJson and Spray Json implementations
 * Leverages the built-in Java client
 * Provides [reactive-streams](#elastic-reactive-streams) implementation
 * Provides embedded node and testkit subprojects, ideal for your tests